centreon/centreon-documentation/versioned_docs/version-22.10/monitoring/basic-objects/hosts.md

   **Vertical inheritance only**: determines contacts and/or groups of contacts that should be notified.
 When enabled on the  **Administration > Parameters > Centreon UI** page, two extra checkboxes appear:

-    * **Contact additive inheritance**: does not overwrite the configuration of the parent host template, but adds the contacts in addition to the contacts defined in the parent template.
-    * **Contact group additive inheritance**: does not overwrite the configuration of the parent host template, but adds the contact groups in addition to the contact groups defined in the parent template.

 * **Notification Options**: define the statuses for which a notification will be sent.
 If no boxes are checked, you will receive notifications for all the statuses listed.
 * **Notification Interval**: expressed in minutes.
 It indicates the time between sending notifications when the status is Not-OK.
 If the value is defined as 0, Centreon sends a single notification per status change.